Implementation of runc as of November 2024

 Differences Between Host Processes and Containers

-process is created by the run
+The init process is created by the run process, and transforms into a container.

-Containers can beee seen as just processes that are isolated by namespaces and pivot_root
+Containers can beee seen as just processes that are isolated by namespaces and pivot_root.